privacy-scaling-explorations/maci/server/README.md

 # replace the host.docker.internal by docker network ip
 cd docker
 ./setup.sh

-# Also manually replace 127.0.0.1 in hardhat_uri by docker network ip
+# manually replace 127.0.0.1 in ETH_PROVIDER by docker network ip
+# manually replace SCRIPT location to dev-maci

 # modify the source location of dev-maci in docker-compose.yml if necessary